-A minor in political science is particularly appropriate for students in professional programs such as psychology, law enforcement, criminal justice, human services, social work and public administration.
-Such a minor is also an excellent complement for liberal arts students who are majoring in history, women's studies, professional communication, economics, ethnic studies, education or philosophy.
+A minor in political science is particularly appropriate for students in professional programs such as psychology, law enforcement, criminal justice, human services, social work and international business.
+Such a minor is also an excellent complement for liberal arts students who are majoring in history, gender studies, professional communication, ethnic studies or philosophy.

 Requirements (19-20 total credits)